Breaking the mass-sheet degeneracy in strong lensing mass modeling with weak lensing observations

 \subsection{Constrain in the MST of a mock lensing profile using covariance matrix of the observational data}

 We use stacked galaxy-galaxy lensing profiles from \cite{Huang2022} which are shown in Fig.\ \ref{fig:obser_data}.
 We use covariance matrices of these profiles to fit mock lensing profiles.
-We use all the parameters (halo mass, stellar mass, redshifts, mean radial distance in each radial bin) of these lensing profiles to generate mock lensing profiles and fit these mock lensing profiles using covariance matrices of observed lensing profiles.
+We use all the parameters (halo mass, stellar mass, redshifts, mean radial distance in each radial bin) of these lensing profiles and MST parameters described in Section \ref{re:mock_results} to generate mock lensing profiles and fit these mock lensing profiles using covariance matrices of observed lensing profiles.
+For simplicity, we fix the halo mass and stellar mass in our model during the fitting.
+However, in a practical application, one can fit the weak lensing profile using a parametric model such as an elliptical power law along with mass sheets which is jointly fit with the strong lensing data.
+We refer to Appendix \ref{sec:appendix} for this more realistic approach and state that the findings in regard to constraints on the MST from weak lensing measurements remain consistent with this section.
+Mock lensing profiles are generated using eq.\ \ref{eq:dsigma}.
+The Einstein radius of mock lenses of bin 1 and bin 2 are 1.36 arcsec and 3.14 arcsec, respectively.
+In both cases, the true value of $\lambda_{\rm tot}$ is $0.83$.
 A mock lensing profile generated using parameters of observed lensing profile of bin 1 (upper left panel of Fig.\ \ref{fig:obser_data}) is shown in Fig.\ \ref{fig:observed_mock_profile}.
 In this figure, one can also see how well the best-fit profile matches the true mock lensing profile.